 The Joyce’s presentation of Chirstopher Williams Dance is a HARKNESS FIRST Joyce Theater debut, generously supported by The Harkness Foundation for Dance.

-The Joyce’s presentation of Christopher Williams Dance is a HARKNESS FIRST Joyce Theater debut, generously supported by The Harkness Foundation for Dance.
+The Joyce’s presentation of Christopher Williams is a HARKNESS FIRST Joyce Theater debut, generously supported by The Harkness Foundation for Dance.
 The Joyce’s Open Channels Project promoting diverse voices is generously supported by the Ford Foundation and the Rockefeller Brothers Fund.
 This program by Christopher Williams was created, in part, with the support of The Joyce’s Artist Residency Center, made possible by lead funding from The Andrew W. Mellon Foundation, Howard Gilman Foundation, LuEsther T. Mertz Charitable Trust, and Doris Duke Charitable Foundation.
-Underwriting support for The Joyce’s presentation of Christopher Williams Dance provided by Val Holley and Joseph Plocek.
+Underwriting support for The Joyce’s presentation of Christopher Williams Dance provided by Val Holley and Joseph Plocek, and John Basnage.

 To Be Announced.
 Late seating will be at the discretion of house management and latecomers are not guaranteed they will be seated in their purchased seats.